-On this day in 1952, actor and future President Ronald Reagan marries his second wife, actress Nancy Davis.
+On March 4, 1952, actor and future President Ronald Reagan marries his second wife, actress Nancy Davis.
 The couple wed in Los Angeles at the Little Brown Church in the Valley.

 Thought of as America’s first couple, the Reagans appeared to embody traditional American values.
 Their appeal reflected America’s love affair with movies and the actors in them.
 Americans ate up images of Ronald and Nancy’s public expressions of sincere devotion and they were often photographed together on their ranch in California or dancing in each other’s arms at state functions.